 The “Statement on Worship and Music” that appears below was approved by ALCM at its 2003 Biennial Conference in San Diego, California.
 It is also available as a printable leaflet.
-In October 2016 a supplemental statement entitled “Called to Be a Living Voice” was adopted by the ALCM membership to stand alongside the original statement.
+In October 2016 a supplemental statement entitled “Called to Be a Living Voice” (available in English & Spanish) was adopted by the ALCM membership to stand alongside the original statement.

 Statement on Worship and Music

 We Believe and Affirm as Lutheran Church Musicians that:

 1.a Worship is the indispensable center of the Church’s life.

 For Lutherans, the worship of the Christian community is the center of the Church’s life from which all other facets of its life and mission derive their strength, purpose, and direction.

 1.b Worship centers in God’s gifts of Word and Sacrament.

 The norm for the weekly gathering of Lutherans at worship consists of the celebration of both Word and Sacrament.
 In addition, daily prayer and occasional services complement the Sunday gathering.